 So you understand the why and the how of the creator economy.
 But the real question is, what could you build if given the chance?
 How will you join the creator economy?

-What do you love to create?
+• What do you want to be known for?

 This is your “niche.”
 It’s your expertise and knowledge, or the people who share your interests.
 If you can identify what it is you would love to create content around, that’s the first step.

-The good news is that you can create around almost anything and find an audience.
+The good news is that you can create content around almost anything and find an audience.
 Whether the thing you love is Norwegian death metal, pictures of lighthouses, or the newest ethically-sourced fashion, you can find people who want to hear about that thing.

 The first step is to figure out what you actually love to create.